 The tumor in your uterus will be screened to see if you may have a genetic condition that put you at a higher risk of getting an endometrial cancer.
 If your screening test is positive we may recommend that you meet with a genetic counselor and have blood drawn, which can provide more information about your genetic makeup.

-Your gynecologic oncologist will present your case to a panel of experts at Norris Cotton Cancer Center, called a tumor board.
+Your gynecologic oncologist will present your case to a panel of experts at Dartmouth Cancer Center, called a tumor board.
 The tumor board includes gynecologic oncologists, radiation oncologists, pharmacists, and geneticists.
 The team works together to develop a treatment plan.

 You may not require any additional treatment following a hysterectomy, or we may recommend that you have radiation to the top of the vagina (called brachytherapy), whole pelvic radiation, and/or chemotherapy.
 You may get an offer to participate in a clinical trial.